lunapapa-finland/wikijs/Future/ALBrooks/MeasuredMove.md

   - could be Height of TR
   - could be height of prior BO
 - Leg1 = leg2 is minimum goal when PB is deep(around50%)
-	 - when trend is less strong, or within TR, or has deep PB, traders expect 2nd leg up to be end of rally
+	 - when trend is less strong, or within TR, or has deep PB, traders expect 2nd leg up to be end of rally. also also follows A DEEPER PB